elena-off/neuromodulation/README.md

 # neuromodulation

-This is a Toy-Repo to try some things out.
+This is a toy-Repo to try some things out.